MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 ### Security challenges

-Security controls must protect workload confidentiality, integrity, and availability.
-Without a gateway, all security concerns must be addressed exclusively in client logic and Azure OpenAI service features.
+Security controls must help protect workload confidentiality, integrity, and availability.
+Without a gateway, all security concerns must be addressed exclusively in client logic and Azure OpenAI Service features.
 Workload requirements might demand more than what's available for client segmentation, client control, or service security features for direct communication.

 - **Identity management - authentication scope**: The data plane APIs exposed by Azure OpenAI can be secured in one of two ways: API key or Azure role-based access control (RBAC).
 In both cases, authentication happens at the Azure OpenAI instance level, not the individual deployment level, which introduces complexity for providing least privileged access and identity segmentation for specific deployment models.